yrpang/Wordlist-Notion/README.md

 You can also deploy it to other service provider.

 If you want to use Github Action, please read [`deploy.yml`](./.github/workflows/deploy.yml) and add required secrets.
 [Github Actions Secrets doc](https://docs.github.com/en/actions/security-guides/encrypted-secrets) may help.

+## Apple Shortcut

+You can alse use the [shortcut file attached here](https://www.icloud.com/shortcuts/aa5e043e878b4784acdb479a9733725e).